 In the publication, the artist summaries his theory for a Theater of the Void or Theatre du Vide, in which he stressed that theater could no longer be taken as a representation or spectacle.
 His theater was a spectacle enacted without any characters, a stage design, a stage, an author, and an audience.
 According to the artist, it was the theater of the future, which will be just an empty room or the theater of the void.

-Leap into the Void can be seen to highlight the artist’s fascination with mysticism and the symbolic.
-Klein claimed that from childhood, he possessed a supernatural power of levitation, which is evidently what he was trying to enact with this piece of work.
+Leap into the Void can be seen to highlight the artist’s fascination with mysticism and symbolism.
+Klein claimed that he possessed a supernatural power of levitation from childhood, which is evidently what he was trying to enact with this piece of work.
 It is also associated with his interest in emptiness, void, and the infinite characteristic of space.

 In most of Klein’s works, including Leap into the Void, it can be seen how fascinated he was with the theme of immaterial.
 He is believed to be an artist whose works pre-empted performance art by promoting the sense of ceremony when launching his work and create particular conditions under which his work should be experienced.
 For this reason, the artwork and performance of the work become interlinked.

-It was also seen on the day of launching Leap into the Void that the artist still frames works with performance.
-During the release, Klein distributed a parody newspaper, which was sold on newsstands in the city of Paris in 1960.
+On the day of launching Leap into the Void, the artist still frames works with performance.
+During the release, Klein distributed a parody newspaper sold on newsstands in Paris in 1960.

 The fall by the artist seems endless as the medium has frozen him in time.
 The image presents a vital state between action and reaction.
-Klein has taken a jump, but the question of whether he will fly or fall is left open to the interpretation of the viewer.
+Klein has taken a jump, but whether he will fly or fall is left open to the viewer’s interpretation.
 Through this piece, the artist has rendered himself eternal, as he will never drop to the ground.
 He has frozen this moment of weightlessness for eternity in film.

 When one views the image for the first time, they can be drawn to the sense of freedom instilled in the piece, but shortly will be reminded about the inevitable pain of the drop awaiting the artist.
 The art captures a moment, which does not, by all means, comply with the logic of the laws of nature, and as the viewer knows too well, the artist must fall to the ground.